5 Simple Sous Vide Baking Tips

 1. Choose Your Recipe Wisely

 Not just any cake or cookie recipe will cook properly in the Precision Cooker.
 Because the precision cooking method retains food's moisture, it isn't the most effective for cooking a super light and fluffy cake, like a sponge cake or angel food.
 Instead, consider cooking rich, moist cakes and quick breads.
 We are big fans of this moist chocolate cake and these cute Funfetti cupcakes.
-Zucchini bread (and its relatives banana bread and carrot cake) is also a great choice.
-Our recipes use a little more flour and leaveners than their oven-baked counterparts — these additions make sure the cakes rise properly and keep their structure.
+Zucchini bread (and its relatives banana sous vide bread and carrot cake) are also great choices.
+Our sous vide cake recipes use a little more flour and leaveners than their oven-baked counterparts — these additions make sure the cakes rise properly and keep their structure.

 2. Use Sturdy Canning Jars with 2-Part Lids

 Get friendly with non-stick spray.
 In order to get your sous vide desserts out of the jars once they're cooked, you'll need a lot of grease.
 We think that non-stick oil spray is the easiest way to get into all the corners of the jar, but you can use butter if you'd prefer.